dabeaz/llvm-py/doc/userguide.md

 supported, for a variety of reasons.

 ## Versions
-llvm-py 0.8.2 requires verion 3.1 of LLVM.
+llvm-py 0.8.2 requires version 3.1 of LLVM.
 It may not work with previous versions.

 llvm-py has been built and tested with Python 2.7.
 It should work with